What Density Foam Roller Is Best for Tight Hips? | 321 STRONG Answers

 **Should I stretch before or after foam rolling my hips?**

 Roll first, then stretch.
 Foam rolling releases myofascial tension, which makes subsequent stretching more effective.
-Using the stretching strap from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) after rolling can produce greater flexibility gains than static stretching alone.
+Using the stretching strap from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) after rolling can produce greater flexibility improvements than static stretching alone.
 The combined approach addresses both tissue quality and muscle length in a single 10-minute routine.

 Related: [How Do I Know If I'm Foam Rolling My Hip Flexor Correctly?](/blog/how-do-i-know-if-im-foam-rolling-my-hip-flexor-correctly), [Should Beginners Use a Soft or Hard Foam Roller?](/blog/should-beginners-use-a-soft-or-hard-foam-roller), [How Often Should You Foam Roll for Recovery?](/blog/how-often-should-you-foam-roll-for-recovery)